-Defective Amusement Park Rides Comments Off
+Defective Amusement Park Rides Comments Off on Family of 3-year-old Girl Injured in Carnival Ride Gets $80,000 Settlement

 The family of 3-year-old Kalyn Pennygraph who was thrown off the Techno Jump ride at the Houston Livestock Show and Rodeo last March, has received an $80,000 settlement from the carnival operator.
 According to a news report in The Daily Mail, the girl was thrown off the ride after she slipped from under a restraint and suffered a concussion.
 Kalyn’s mother sued the carnival operator, Ray Cammack Shows, in November seeking compensation for medical care, physical pain, mental anguish as well as for current and probable future physical impairment.